Packed Lunch and Snack Options

 Although most children have school meals, sandwiches may be brought on request.
 If your child does bring a packed lunch could you ensure that it is in a sealed, plastic container with the child's name clearly marked.
 No hot drinks are permitted for safety reasons.
 Drinks should be in unbreakable containers.

 At St Agnes we value the importance of a healthy lifestyle and encourage all the children to make healthy choices.
-We have noticed that some packed lunches and snacks are not as healthy as they could be and contain far too many processed foods or high calorie content.
+We have follow food standard guidelines for school dinners and ask that packed lunches follow the same rules.

-Therefore following Government guidelines please see the below list of acceptable foods that can be put in your child’s lunchbox -
+Please see the below list of acceptable foods that can be put in your child’s lunchbox:

-- One portion of fresh fruit and one portion of fresh vegetable or salad every day.
+- One portion of fresh fruit and one portion of fresh vegetables or salad every day.

 - Meat, fish or another source of non-dairy protein should be included every day.
-Non dairy sources of protein include lentils, kidney beans, chickpeas, hummus, peanut butter and falafel.
+Non-dairy sources of protein include lentils, kidney beans, chickpeas, hummus and falafel.

 - An oily fish, such as salmon, should be included at least once every three weeks.